From left: ‘Caliente 199’ mustard cover crop; chopped, incorporated, cover crop for packed into

 treatment, Hudson Valley, 2015 & 2016.

-Phytophthora blight (PB) is a potentially devastating crop disease and top concern for vegetable growers in the Northeast (including the northeastern Midwest) where susceptible cucurbit and nightshade species of crops contribute to major portions of farm incomes and to the greater vegetable industry.
-Soil health improvement has been proposed as a fundamental component of an integrated PB and general soil-borne disease management program.
-Certain brassica cover crops are capable of providing biofumigation services to soils with high soil-borne pathogen loads, and reduced tillage (RT) can allow for soils to regenerate functions that further mitigate soil-borne diseases.
-This project is aimed at increasing grower awareness and adoption of integrated PB and general soil-borne disease management through demonstration and research trials that combine the novel components 1) of biofumigation with brassica cover crops and 2) reduced tillage (RT) on six NY farms and at Cornell’s Long Island Horticultural Research and Extension Center (LIHREC).
+Phytophthora blight (PB) is a potentially devastating soil-borne crop disease and top concern for vegetable growers in the Northeast and the northeastern Midwest where susceptible cucurbit and nightshade crops contribute to major portions of farm incomes and to the greater vegetable industry.
+Soil health improvement has been proposed as a fundamental component of an integrated PB and general soil-borne disease management programs.
+Certain brassica cover crops are capable of providing unique biofumigation services to soils with high soil-borne pathogen loads, and reduced tillage (RT) can allow soils to regenerate functions that further mitigate soil-borne diseases.
+This project was aimed at increasing grower awareness and adoption of integrated PB management and soil health improvement through demonstration and research trials evaluating 1) biofumigation with brassica cover crops and 2) reduced tillage (RT) with rolled cereal cover crops as integrated components of PB management.
+These components were evaluated through a series of on-farm trials New York State conducted in tandem with a plot-scale trial at Cornell’s Long Island Horticultural Research and Extension Center (LIHREC) over two years.

 The soil-borne pathogen Phytophthora capsici, which causes Phytophthora blight (PB), increasingly threatens economically important vegetable crops in the northeastern US annually constituting 33-40% of all vegetable crops grown (~300,000 acres).
 Phytophthora capsici persists in soils for many years without a crop host present.
 Infested fields on average lose ~30% of susceptible crops and ~80-100% in wet years, even with fungicides.
 Contained incidents become widespread after flooding events, and more frequent instances of heavy rainfall are a proven emerging component of the northeastern climate.
 Phytophthora capsici is established in 25 NY counties, and epidemics have been likewise reported by Extension in five other northeastern states.
 Four grower-informed groups in the northeast list PB management as a top research priority.
 Soil biofumigation with brassica cover crops and reduced tillage are promising components of integrated soil-borne disease management programs that will remain underutilized without better quantification of effects and participatory research with growers.